Library Old Naval Medical School Rochefort

-Within the network, which is the, the National Maritime Museum has two libraries, one in Paris, the other in Rochefort, in the Old Naval School of Medicine.
-These libraries existed both at the outset of establishments to which they are linked - 1827 to the Naval Museum then located at the Louvre, 1722 for the School of Naval Medicine - but they were not structured and organized that years later.
+Within the network that constitutes it, the National Marine Museum has two libraries, one in Paris, the other in Rochefort, in the Old School of Naval Medicine.
+These libraries both existed from the beginning of the institutions to which they are linked - 1827 for the Naval Museum then located in the Louvre, 1722 for the Naval Medical School - but they were structured and organized only years later.

 Different in their themes, the two funds are closely linked to the history of their respective home institutions.

 The works gathered at the Naval Museum in 1827 were complementary collections and married in the themes, providing a valuable tool for conservatives whose donations were an important source of enrichment.